aerogear/graphback/templates/ts-apollo-mongodb-backend/README.md

-## Graphback MongoDB + Apollo Client Runtime Template
+## Graphback MongoDB + Apollo Server Template

-A template which showcases Graphback Runtime capabilities using a resolver layer created in-memory as opposed to codegeneration.
+A template which showcases Graphback Server capabilities as a runtime-only server solution.

 Serverless example can be build as docker image with configurable volume for models.
 These models will be processed in the application at startup giving a fully featured GraphQL Server following Graphback CRUD specification.